Listeriosis: Signs and symptoms

 If an animal has eaten food contaminated with Listeria and does not have any symptoms, most experts believe that no tests or treatment are needed, even for people at high risk for listeriosis.

 Cause

 Listeria monocytogenes is ubiquitous in the environment.
 The main route of acquisition of Listeria is through the ingestion of contaminated food products.
-Listeria has been isolated from raw meat, dairy products, vegetables, fruit and seafood.
+Listeria has been isolated from raw meat, dairy products, vegetables, fruit, and seafood.
 Soft cheeses, unpasteurized milk and unpasteurised pâté are potential dangers; however, some outbreaks involving post-pasteurized milk have been reported.

-Rarely listeriosis may present as cutaneous listeriosis.
+Rarely, listeriosis may present as cutaneous listeriosis.
 This infection occurs after direct exposure to L. monocytogenes by intact skin and is largely confined to veterinarians who are handling diseased animals, most often after a listerial abortion.

 It can be more common in patients with hemochromatosis.

+L. monocytogenes is believed to enter the host cells once it reaches the gastrointestinal tract within the human body.
+The pathogen recognizes eukaryotic receptors on the surface of a host cell and enters the cell through phagocytosis.
+The pathogen then resides in phagocytic vacuoles, or phagosomes, until it enters the cytoplasm by disrupting the phagosome membrane.
+Within the cytoplasm, the bacteria replicate and then initiate an actin propulsion system, or host cell actin polymerization, to penetrate neighboring host cells.
+This system enables the bacteria to utilize actin from the host cell to adhere to the cell surface, protrude through, form a pseudopod, and penetrate the neighboring cells.
+This penetrating pseudopod is taken up into the neighboring cell through phagocytosis, a transient double-membrane phagosome is formed around it, the bacteria escape from the phagosome, and start the cycle again.
+This stage is when the patient may experience febrile gastroenteritis.
+As the disease continues to escalate, bacteremia occurs when the L. monocytogenes that enter host cells within the gastrointestinal tract enter the bloodstream and translocate to other major organs of the body.
+In healthy individuals, L. monocytogenes bacterium in the bloodstream is taken up by macrophages and eliminated from the body; however, in immunocompromised individuals, the pathogen permeates through the body, inducing numerous conditions leading to the fatal nature of listeriosis infection.
+In the liver, this condition causes subclinical pyogranulomatous hepatitis; in the central nervous system, this causes meningoencephalitis, in pregnant individuals, this causes placentitis, and the state of bacteremia escalates to sepsis.

+L. monocytogenes is classified in the phylum Actinobacteria and is of the order Bacillales with other gram-positive, low GC content, and facultative anaerobic bacteria.
+Besides the genus Listeria, the genera Bacillus and Staphylococcus also exist in this order, indicating that species within these genera are closely related.
+These genera contain other severe disease-causing bacterium such as Bacillus anthracis (anthrax) and Staphylococcus aureus (MRSA).

 Diagnosis

-In CNS infection cases, L. monocytogenes can often be cultured from the blood or from the CSF (Cerebrospinal fluid).
+In CNS infection cases, L. monocytogenes can often be cultured from the blood or from the CSF (cerebrospinal fluid).